daattali/ddpcr/README.md

 and 5 mutant droplets, then the *mutant frequency* in the well is 5%).

-You can see from the output that the two last steps are **classifying** and **reclassifying** the droplets, and that the reclassification didn't take place.
+You can see from the output that the two last steps are **classifying** and **reclassifying** the droplets, and that the reclassification didn’t take place.
 The classification step identifies all the non-empty droplets as either rain, mutant, or wildtype by analyzing each well individually.
 Wells with a very low *mutant frequency* (i.e. there are very few mutant droplets) are much harder to gate accurately, which is the reason for the reclassification step.
 The reclassification step uses information from wells with high a *mutant frequency*, where the gates